Last update: version 1.3.0 – August 2025)

 Discogs scan

 When the import is complete, set a filter to “98 Imported” so only the imported records are shown.
 You will see info missing, like B-side and stuff, but not to worry.
-From the pull down menu, choose “Maintenance” and “Discogs collection scan continuously”.
+From the pull down menu, choose Edit -> Discogs Scan.
 This will complete the missing info in your imported records.
 It will take time, since the Discogs website only allows 25 search queries per minute, so the program throttles the routine to this rate.
-A collection of 3000 records will take up to 2 hours to complete.
+Because of this, a collection of 3000 records can take up to 2 hours to complete (just leave it running overnight).
 You can always interrupt this, because Jukehead marks the records it has updated, so the next time you’ll start this routine again it will continue where it left off.
-Choosing “Discogs collection scan 1 run” will check about 25 records and stops afterwards.
-This will also mark the scanned records so these will be skipped next time.

 Settings (pull down menu below the label)